jonmost/jonmost.github.io/community/index.md

 <h1>Digital Service Acquisition Communities</h1>
 <p>
-There are 2 active communities that are available to discuss Digital Service Acquisition.
-They are listed below.
+<strong>TechFAR Hub Community on the Acquisition Gateway</strong>
+The Acquisition Gateway is the home of a vibrant collaborative TechFAR Hub Community.
+The Digital Services Playbook and the TechFAR Handbook are tremendous resources, but the Federal-wide TechFAR Hub was launched with a bolder vision than just sharing resources.
+Employees across the Federal Government are ready to raise the bar by sharing expertise, experience, and insights with the Community.
+In support of this we have created DITAP Chat to allow discussions amongst anyone interested in Digital Service Acquisitions.
+Coming soon we will also a DITAP Blog which will allow members of the federal acquisition community to share their experiences.
 In addition, if you wish to note additional groups, please
 <a href="mailto:jmostowski@omb.eop.gov">Contact Us</a>!
 </p>
 <p>